Euro zone bond yields jump after inflation data | Headlines

 Euro zone bond yields jump after inflation data

-"Today's inflation numbers, along with a risk-on sentiment are putting upside pressure on yields," said Chris Attfield, European rates strategist at HSBC.
-Germany's 10-year government bond yield rose 8 bps to an almost two-week high of 1.071%.
+Germany's 10-year government bond yield rose 10 bps to an almost two-week high of 1.071%.
+"We expect 10-year Bunds to stabilise further near 1% and suggest using setbacks on today's inflation data to scale into tactical longs, given looming flow support from benign net supply and a solid index extension this week," Commerzbank analysts said in their morning note to clients.

-Euro zone government bond yields rose on Monday after preliminary data from the bloc showed inflation rising more quickly than expected, while risk appetite grew across financial markets.
-Consumer prices in the German states rose by over 8% year on year while German import prices recorded the most substantial increase since September 1974.
+Euro zone government bond yields jumped on Monday after preliminary data showed inflation rising more than expected while risk appetite grew across financial markets.
+Consumer prices rose by an annual 8.7%, while German import prices registered their biggest increase since September 1974.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)